WMXZ-EU/MTP_t4/README.md

 disk I/O is buffered to get some speed-up overcoming uSD latency issues

+# Reset of Session
+Modification of disk content (directories and Files) by Teensy is only be visible on PC when done before mounting the MTP device.
+To refresh disk content it is nrcessary to unmount and remount Teensy MTP device.
+On Windows this can be done by using device manager and disable and reanable Teensy (found under portable Device).

 Installation:
  - copy files from "copy-to-core" to cores/Teensy4.
 (This will modify existing routines; NB Do not copy to cores/teensy3.)